KiiWiiWii/Obsidian/Math/MM306/Sixth Lecture.md

 i) assume $x_{0} \in I := [\alpha - \epsilon, \alpha +\epsilon ]$

 -- im not writing this just look at the notes week  6 handwritten.

+i feel sick :(

+i hope we dont acc need to know this off by heart ion get ANY of it